PRACTICE

 Minors

 If you are under eighteen years of age, please be aware that the law may provide your parents the right to examine your treatment records.
-It is my policy to request an agreement from parents that they give up access to your records.
-If they agree, I will provide them only with general information about our work together, unless I feel there is a high risk that you will seriously harm yourself or someone else.
+It is my policy to request an agreement from parents that they ask permission before access to your records.
+If they agree, I will provide them with general information about our work together, unless I feel there is a high risk that you will seriously harm yourself or someone else.
 In this case, I will notify them of my concern.
 I will also provide them with a summary of your treatment when it is complete.
 Before giving them any information, I will discuss the matter with you, if possible, and do my best to handle any objections you may have with what I am prepared to discuss.
-At the end of your treatment, I will prepare a summary of our work together for your parents, and we will discuss it before I send it to them.
+At the end of your treatment, I will prepare a summary of our work together for your parents, and we will discuss it before I discuss it with them.

 Additional Information